A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: NUMERICAL EXPERIMENTS

-We see from Fig. \ref{quasi_iter} that DQN performs best in terms of iteration number for \textbf{mushrooms} and \textbf{w8a} datasets while UDNA(2) decays fastest for \textbf{ijcnn1} and \textbf{a9a} datasets.
-However, as shown in Fig, \ref{quasi_com}, both UDNA(1) and UDNA(2) are significantly efficient in terms of communication volume when compared with other algorithms.
-Despite competitive performance in iteration number, DQN demonstrates significant communication limitations since three rounds of communication are needed in each DQN's iteration.
+We next compare UDOA(1) and UDOA(2) with three well-developed decentralized quasi-Newton algorithms: DQN \cite{shorinwa2024distributed}, DR-LM-DFP \cite{zhang2023variance}, and D-LM-BFGS \cite{zhang2023variance}, on the four datasets with large sample data: \textbf{mushrooms} (\textbf{ijcnn1}; \textbf{w8a}; \textbf{a9a}).
+Again, for each data set, using the notations in their source papers, the following parameters are set according to each algorithm's best performance.
+In particular, we set $\alpha_i^t=a_* \zeta_i^t$ and $\gamma=3(3;2;3)$ with $a_*=0.28(0.29;0.29;0.3)$ for DQN, where $\zeta_i^t \sim \mbox{U}(0.5,1.5)$ is the random variable generated over node $i$ at iteration $t$ and satisfies the uniform distribution over interval $(0.5, 1.5)$.
+For D-LM-BFGS, we set $\alpha=0.42 (0.34; 0.28; 0.36)$, $\epsilon=10^{-3}$, $\beta=10^{-3}$, $\mathcal{B}=10^4$, $\tilde{L}=5$, $M=4 (4; 5; 8)$.
+For DR-LM-DFP, we set $\alpha=0.11 (0.18; 0.16; 0.16)$, $\rho=0.05 (0.04; 0.08; 0.05)$, $\epsilon=10^{-3}$, $\beta=1(10^{-3};10^{-3};10^{-3})$, $\mathcal{B}=10^4$, $\tilde{L}=5$, $M=5 (5; 4; 5)$.
+The optimality errors against communication volume are shown in Fig. \ref{quasi_iter}, where we can see that in terms of iteration number, DQN performs best for the \textbf{mushrooms} and \textbf{w8a} datasets while UDOA(2) performs best for the \textbf{ijcnn1} and \textbf{a9a} datasets.
+However, as shown in Fig \ref{quasi_com}, both UDOA(1) and UDOA(2) are significantly efficient in terms of communication volume among the comparison algorithms.
+Although having competitive performance in terms of iteration number, DQN demonstrates significant limitations in terms of communication cost, since three rounds of communication are needed in each DQN's iteration.